jamesplease/redux-resource/docs/guides/state-structure.md

 We can't always do that, though.
 Consider a request that searches for books by the title that the user has typed in.
-There's no specific ID associated with this request, so we can't store it with a resource's metadata.
-By giving requests like these a name, we can keep track of their status, too.
+There's no specific ID associated with this request, so we can't store information about the request with a resource's metadata.
+By giving requests like these a name, we can keep track of their lifecycle, too.

 The structure of a slice with named requests looks like the following: